parmentelat/vnode-spawner/README.md

 * as you can see you can specify just a number or a full name; numbering is normalized
 * the default is the latest fedora
-* the command runs all installation in parallel, and returns once all the nodes are reachable through ssh
+* the command runs all installations in parallel, and returns once all the nodes are reachable through ssh

 ## naming